Contributor license agreement: Relicensing controversy

 When a CLA requires a contributor to assign unrestricted republishing rights to the project, contributed code can be relicensed at the discretion of the project, even when the CLA does not assign copyright to the project.
 Prominent open source advocates regard CLAs as dangerous to open source rights.

 Examples

 In 2019 MongoDB used these rights granted by its CLA to achieve a move to a non-open-source license.

 In January 2021, the Elasticsearch project used such rights to move the project to a non-open-source license arguing Amazon had been "misleading and confusing the community".

 [...]
 Our license change is aimed at preventing companies from taking our Elasticsearch and Kibana products and providing them directly as a service without collaborating with us.

 Our license change comes after years of what we believe to be Amazon/AWS misleading and confusing the community - enough is enough.

 We’ve tried every avenue available including going through the courts, but with AWS’s ongoing behavior, we have decided to change our license so that we can focus on building products and innovating rather than litigating [...]

-Drew DeVault, a lead developer with a number of open source projects such as Sway, regards this move as a loophole.
-Both these projects were licensed under a copyleft license, which uses copyright to protect contributions, yet the CLA negates the usefulness of copyright in achieving this protection:

-Elasticsearch belongs to its 1,573 contributors, who retain their copyright, and granted Elastic a license to distribute their work without restriction.
-This is the loophole which Elastic exploited when they decided that Elasticsearch would no longer be open source [...]